 "...I never forgot the Baisdens, even after we moved away and I dreamed of that house and when I'd go back to Roseland, it was still there and I yearned for it, or at least what it represented which was as insubstantial as smoke or the steam from a cup of tea but as deep and funky as old wood boards and a jungle outside the back door."

-In addition, Jackie J., who is a member of the Friends and a long-time resident of Roseland lived in the house that belonged to the Baisdens, for a number of years.
+In addition, Jackie James, who was a member of the Friends and a long-time resident of Roseland lived in the house that belonged to the Baisdens, for a number of years.
 She loves Ms. Moon's story and offered us her recollections of this beautiful "unfancy" grove cottage in Roseland:

 "My husband knew Frank B. at the Univ. of Chattanooga, in Tenn., back in 50s.
 Frank attended the Penn.
 Acad. of Art and was also with the art dept. in Chattanooga, Tenn. where I lived also.
 At that time it was the U. of Chattanooga, but now it is a part of U. of Tenn.
 About the time I moved to Roseland, in 1993, Mr. Frank B. was in a nursing home in Chattanooga and died.
 I understood when I bought the old Fear Estate in Roseland, that Frank B. and his wife, Kay, once owned it and lived here in the winters.
 He became friends with old Mr. Frank Moshier who lived in the winter cottage next to my present cottage.
 Mr. M. had one of Baisden's paintings on his living room wall, as well as old Roseland newspapers from the 70s, and a program from the Hunter Museum of Art in Chatt. about a Baisden showing there."